oogxdd/oogxdd/README.md

 My name is Maxim.
 I'm working on:

 - [Type](https://github.com/oogxdd/type) - novel approach to note-taking app.
 All entries by default go into "feed".
-Then you organize it into "folders" (nested structure similar to how you organize things in Notion or smlr).
+Then you organize them into "folders" (nested structure similar to how you organize things in Notion or smlr).
     - Every note is just an .md file (with frontmatter)
     - Cross-platform (ios/android/macos/linux/windows)
     - P2P sync via git between devices